huntermhopkins/data-analysis-projects/Gunner Evaluation/README.md

 #### Model Evaluation

 To estimate the accuracy of the model, the data was split into a training and testing set.
-The model is trained on the training set and the values in the testing set are fitted using the resulting model.
+The model is trained on the training set and the values in the testing set are put into the resulting model.
 The use of a logistic regression model ensures that the fitted values are between 0 and 1, representing the probability of the play resulting in a fair catch.
 These estimated probabilities are compared to a cut-off point, in this case 0.5, to classify each observation as a fair catch or return.
 Any probability greater than 0.5 is classified as a fair catch and anything lower than 0.5 is classified as a return according to the model.
 The model's predicted classifications are then compared to the true classifications in the testing set.
 Furthermore, this process was done using k-fold cross validation.
 This allows for this accuracy test to be performed on a number of training and testing sets to give a more accurate estimation.

 The results can be seen in the confusion matrix below.
 Out of 2102 plays, the model correctly classified 1035 plays that resulted in a fair catch and 545 plays that resulted in a return.
 190 plays that resulted in a fair catch were predicted to be returned and 332 plays that were returned were predicted to have resulted in a fair catch.
 This gives the model an accuracy of about 75.17%.

 ![](https://github.com/huntermhopkins/data-analysis-projects/blob/main/Gunner%20Evaluation/output/confusion_matrix.png)

 #### Visualizing Model Results
 I then took the per game averages of each gunner for these predictor variables.
-These averages were fitted using the model to show the best gunners in the NFL during the 2018-2020 seasons based on their predicted probability of causing a fair catch.
+These averages were fed into the model to show the best gunners in the NFL during the 2018-2020 seasons based on their predicted probability of causing a fair catch.

 ![](https://github.com/huntermhopkins/data-analysis-projects/blob/main/Gunner%20Evaluation/output/FCP.png)
 </details>